ghost368/ghost368.github.io/tmux_and_bash.md

 ```
 explanation:
 	- make bash prompts colorful and in usual bash
-	- make mouse working - can use to scroll history (q to exit scroll mode, of scroll down), change pane sizes, select
+	- make mouse working - can use to scroll history (q to exit scroll mode, of scroll down), change pane sizes, select text, move focus to another pane
 	- set vim commands to use with history (scroll mode active with scroll or ```Ctrl+B [``` then can use vim to find and select smth in the bash pane history)
 	- last 2 commands make possible mouse copying to clipboard from tmux : select smth with mouse, release mouse click will automatically copy to clipboard
 	(in vim might need to get rid of line numbers before selection, do ```:set nonumber```)